 Termination tolerance on

-a structure with the following fields:
+Problem structure, specified as a structure with the following fields.

-|Options structure created using |
+|Options structure such as returned by |

 Number of function evaluations